 - there is no relevant audit information of which the charitable company's auditor is unaware, and - that Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-The Trustees' Report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on and signed on its behalf by:
+The Trustees' Report was approved by order of the Board of Trustees, as the company directors, on and signed on its behalf by:

-Mr. Michael John Ford
+Mr. Michael John Ford (Chair of Trustees)